Oblivious points on translation surfaces: Background

-\begin{definition} Given a translation surface $X$, its \textit{Veech group}, $SL(X)$ is the subgroup of $SL_2(\R)$ whose action sends $X$ back to itself up to cut--and--paste. \end{definition}
+One may summarize the above proposition through the slogan, ``the $GL_2(\R)$ image of an oblivious point is oblivious." \begin{definition} Given a translation surface $X$, its \textit{Veech group}, $SL(X)$ is the stabiliser subgroup of $X$ under $SL_2(\R).$ It comprises those elements of $SL_2(\R)$ whose action sends $X$ back to itself up to cut--and--paste. \end{definition}

-\begin{corollary} As $SL(X)$ is a subgroup of $GL_2(\R)$, the orbit of an oblivious point under the Veech group action is oblivious.
-Given an oblivious point on a translation surface $X$ with non-trivial Veech group, additional oblivious points may be obtained by identifying the points in the orbit with points on $X$.
+\begin{corollary} As $SL(X)$ is a subgroup of $GL_2(\R)$, the orbit of an oblivious point under the Veech group action consists of oblivious points.
+Let $\operatorname{Trans}(X)$ be the group of translation automorphisms of $X.$ Given (a $\operatorname{Trans}(X)$-orbit of) an oblivious point on a translation surface $X$ with non-trivial Veech group, additional oblivious points may be obtained by identifying the points in the orbit with points on $X$.

 \end{corollary}